-Convention Mooning Convention Meaning boldface Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary. italic Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values. monospace Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter.
+Convention Meaning boldface Boldface type indicates graphical user interface elements associated with action, a value in a list of values, or terms defined in the text. italic Italic type indicates emphasis on a particular word or phrase, or book titles. monospace Monospace type indicates SQL statements, commands, and code in examples SQL statements, configuration parameter names, keywords, and commands in the text URLs, file names, folder or directory names, and paths Text that appears on the screen, and text that you enter, when shown in combination with computer output monospace italic Monospace italic type indicates placeholder variables for which you supply the values.